GOAT095/langchain/README.md

 		More tokens mean slowing response times and higher costs
 	</li>
 	<li>
-		Long conversations cannot be remembered as we hit the LLM token limit (4096 tokens for text-davinci-003 and gpt-3.5-turbo)
+		Long conversations cannot be remembered as we hit the LLM token limit (4096 tokens for text-davinci-003 and gpt-3.5-turbo)</li>

 </ul>
+<h2 > ConversationBufferMemory : </h2>
+o avoid excessive token usage, we can use ConversationSummaryMemory.
+As the name would suggest, this form of memory summarizes the conversation history before it is passed to the {history} parameter.